fi2233fi/ecommerce-etl-powerbi-dashboard/README.md

     review_score,
     review_count,
     (price * sales_month_1) AS revenue_month_1,
-    (price * sales_month_2) AS revenue_month_2,
-    (price * sales_month_3) AS revenue_month_3,
     ...
     (price * (sales_month_1 + sales_month_2 + ...))
 AS total_revenue
 FROM ecommerce_sales;
 Power BI Dashboard
-The processed data from Redshift is visualized in Power BI.
+The data processed in Redshift is visualized in Power BI.
 The dashboard includes:

-KPI Cards for key metrics such as total revenue, average review score, and review count.
+KPI Cards for total revenue, average review score, and review count

-Bar Chart showing the top products by revenue.
+Bar Chart showing the top products by revenue

-Donut Chart for revenue distribution across different categories.
+Donut Chart for revenue distribution across different categories

-Scatter Plot to visualize the relationship between review score and total revenue.
+Scatter Plot to visualize the relationship between review score and total revenue

 How to Run This
-Clone this repository to get the project files.
+Clone the repository.

-Set up your own AWS environment with S3 and Redshift (refer to the AWS documentation).
+Set up your AWS environment:

-Upload the CSV file to S3 and use the COPY command to load the data into Redshift.
+Create an S3 bucket and upload the CSV file.

+Set up Redshift and create the necessary tables and views using the provided SQL files.

+Power BI:

-Use Power BI to connect to Redshift and create the visualizations (as shown in the Power BI file).
+Connect Power BI to Redshift and load the data to create the dashboard.

+You can use the ecommerce_dashboard.pbix file as a starting template.

 Screenshots

+Additional Features
+Scalability: The pipeline can be extended to include more product attributes, additional sales data, or deeper insights.

+Automation: This pipeline can be automated using AWS Lambda or other automation tools for regular data updates.

 Final Thoughts
-This project showcases the ability to use AWS for cloud-based data management (S3 and Redshift) and Power BI for creating meaningful visualizations.
-The pipeline takes raw data from S3, processes it in Redshift, and provides valuable insights through Power BI dashboards.
+This project demonstrates the ability to use AWS for cloud-based data storage and processing (S3 & Redshift), along with Power BI for data visualization, enabling businesses to gain valuable insights from e-commerce sales data.